dtzWill/wdtz/content/pages/me.rst

 :date: 2018-10-22
 :slug: about

-I a recent graduate with a Ph.D in `Computer Science`_ from UIUC_, where I worked under `Vikram Adve`_ with high-level interests of Compilers and Systems.
+I a recent graduate with a Ph.D. in `Computer Science`_ from UIUC_, where I worked under `Vikram Adve`_ with high-level interests of Compilers and Systems.

 Research Interests
 ------------------